dcunited001/dcunited001.github.io/_posts/2016-07-12-consciousness-as-a-continuum-life-the-cosmos-and-you.md

 If life is just the persistence of information in the universe, then it should be everywhere.
 But if this definition is true, then what are we?
 Are we really that special?
 I think so.
-I think it's special for organic lifeforms to receive such prolonged stability.
+I think it's special for organic lifeforms to receive such prolonged stability as to develop philosophy and freedom from the lower rungs of Fermi's Paradox.

 ### Cosmic Entropy